 In 2020, more than 300,000 boats were sold in the United States — the highest annual boat sales in more than 13 years.
 Even amidst a global pandemic, boat sales have shown no signs of slowing down, either, with a good portion of those future boat sales being purchased with the help of a boat loan.
 Whether you’re buying a small skiff or your dream yacht, though, navigating the details of boat financing can be a bit confusing.

+If you’re ready to become a boat owner, learn how we do boat loans at Trident Funding.
 To help you along the way, here is a glossary of the most important terms you may come across when applying for a boat loan, and what each of these means.

 Glossary of Boat Financing Terms

 Your loan’s amortization is a schedule calculated by your lender.
 It determines how much of your monthly payment is allocated to the principal balance and how much goes toward interest throughout the life of your loan.

 A loan’s APR, or annual percentage rate, represents the total amount that the loan will cost a borrower each year in interest and other finance charges.
 Depending on other applicable fees, a loan’s APR may or may not be the same as its interest rate.

 A borrower is someone who takes out a loan from a lending institution — such as a bank or credit union — to fund a purchase with the agreement to repay that debt in the future according to the terms of that loan.

 A co-borrower is a second individual (such as a spouse) who is added to a loan or other debt agreement, and shares in the financial obligation of that debt.
 With co-borrowers, both individuals are equally responsible for the repayment and equally share ownership of the asset, with both individuals’ income and credit scores being taken into account when qualifying for the loan.